zacanger/niddesa/text/generated-translations/cullaniddesa/21-sinhala-amazon.md

 The statue is the basis.

 [APZ 94.5] (#apz94 .5) {#apz94 .5 .ref .apz} "The Generation of Jharamathaya” is an amorphous
-Nirvana goes.
-A comparison of all those editors, all accolades Bhaa Lay Adda, a repositorized Viraganam Nirvana, which is the name of the craving shall go to the parathy of the jaramathah” shall come to the parathy of the jaramathah, See, the parter shall prophesy, and go.
+Nibbana goes.
+A comparison of all those editors, all accolades Bhaa Lay Adda, a repositorized Viraganam Nibbana, which is the name of the craving shall go to the parathy of the jaramathah” shall come to the parathy of the jaramathah, See, the parter shall prophesy, and go.